If you have bought or are thinking of acquiring a timeshare in Florida, it’s very important to know the answers to the following questions:

 The public offering statement is quite a detailed history of the project (construction), that contains important matters you need to consider before and when acquiring a timeshare interest, including (among other things):

-an explanation as to how the timeshare develop (their servants of agents) apportioned expenses and proprietorship of the common elements to you.
+- an explanation as to how the timeshare developers (their servants or agents) apportioned expenses and proprietorship of the common elements to you.

 Florida Timeshare Resale Protection Laws

 Selling timeshare is very difficult and owners will find it extremely problematic to dispose of their timeshare.
 It’s quite factual that real and honest resale brokers are practically non-existent.
-Scammers exist everywhere and popped up misleading timeshare owners into thinking they have some buyer waiting.
+Scammers exist everywhere and are misleading timeshare owners into thinking they have some buyer waiting.

 The catch is always the same, you must pay hundreds or even thousands in upfront fees.
 Once those fees are paid, the scam artists claim that they were simply offering advertising services.
 This is prolific in the UK as well.

-Before collecting fees greater than $75 or engaging in any resale advertising activities, timeshare resale advertisers must obtain a written contract to provide services that is signed by the timeshare owner.
+- Before collecting fees greater than $75 or engaging in any resale advertising activities, timeshare resale advertisers must obtain a written contract to provide services that are signed by the timeshare owner.

 If the reseller applies the above to his business model, you will obtain some sense of credibility as to any forward business relationship you might have with them.